victorers1/personal-blog/src/content/blog/markdown-style-guide.md

 ## Blockquotes

-The blockquote element represents content that is quoted from another source, optionally with a citation which must be within a `footer` or `cite` element, and optionally with in-line changes such as annotations and abbreviations.
+Represents content that is quoted from another source, optionally with a citation which must be within a `footer` or `cite` element, and optionally with in-line changes such as annotations and abbreviations.

 ### Blockquote without attribution